Japanese cruiser Yakumo: Interwar years

 On 1 September 1921, Yakumo was re-designated as a 1st class coast-defense ship and used primarily for training duties in long-distance oceanic navigation and officer training for cadets in the Imperial Japanese Navy Academy.
 In this capacity, she participated in 13 more voyages in the 1920s and 1930s to Europe, North and South America, and the South Pacific, including a circumnavigation of the globe from August 1921 to April 1922, in company with the armored cruiser Izumo.
 Two of the naval cadets that participated in this cruise were Princes Kuni Asaakira and Kachō Hirotada.

 In 1924, four of Yakumo's 12-pounder guns were removed, as were all of her QF 2.5-pounder guns, and a single 8 cm/40 3rd Year Type anti-aircraft gun was added.
 In addition three of her torpedo tubes were removed.
 Three years later, her boilers were replaced by six Yarrow boilers, formerly from the battleship Haruna, which reduced her power to 7000 ihp and maximum speed to 16 kn.
 These boilers used a mix of coal and fuel oil, and the ship now carried a total of 1210 t of coal and 306 t of oil.

-During a visit to Tsingtao in 1932, Yakumo and Izumo had to land marines on 13 January to quell a riot by Japanese residents there.
+During a visit to Qingdao in 1932, Yakumo and Izumo had to land marines on 13 January to quell a riot by Japanese residents there.
 The following year, the ship was reclassified as a training ship.
 On 6 November 1936, between the islands of Saipan and Truk, an accidental explosion in her front magazine killed four crewmen and flooded her front food locker.
 Repairs were made underway and Yakumo arrived home two weeks later.
 A month after her return, in December 1936, Captain Matome Ugaki assumed command of Yakumo until he took command of the battleship Hyūga the next year.
 Her last training cruise ended on 20 November 1939.